Plant evolutionary developmental biology: 1900 to the present

 The past century witnessed a rapid progress in the study of plant anatomy.
 The focus shifted from the population level to more reductionist levels.
 While the first half of the century saw expansion in developmental knowledge at the tissue and the organ level, in the latter half, especially since the 1990s, there has also been a strong impetus on gaining molecular information.

 Edward Charles Jeffrey was one of the early evo-devo researchers of the 20th century.
 He performed a comparative analyses of the vasculatures of living and fossil gymnosperms and came to the conclusion that the storage parenchyma has been derived from tracheids.
 His research focussed primarily on plant anatomy in the context of phylogeny.
 This tradition of evolutionary analyses of plant architectures was further advanced by Katherine Esau, best known for her book The Plant Anatomy.
 Her work focussed on the origin and development of various tissues in different plants.
-Working with Vernon Cheadle, she also explained the evolutionary specialization of the phloem tissue with respect to its function.
+Working with Vernon Cheadle,.
+She also explained the evolutionary specialization of the phloem tissue with respect to its function.

 In 1959 Walter Zimmermann published a revised edition of Die Phylogenie der Planzen.
 This very comprehensive work, which has not been translated into English, has no equal in the literature.
 It presents plant evolution as the evolution of plant development (hologeny).
 In this sense it is plant evolutionary developmental biology (plant evo-devo).
 According to Zimmermann, diversity in plant evolution occurs though various developmental processes.
 Three very basic processes are heterochrony (changes in the timing of developmental processes), heterotopy (changes in the relative positioning of processes), and heteromorphy (changes in form processes).

 In the meantime, by the beginning of the latter half of the 1900s, Arabidopsis thaliana had begun to be used in some developmental studies.
 The first collection of Arabidopsis thaliana mutants were made around 1945.
 However it formally became established as a model organism only in 1998.

 The recent spurt in information on various plant-related processes has largely been a result of the revolution in molecular biology.
 Powerful techniques like mutagenesis and complementation were made possible in Arabidopsis thaliana via generation of T-DNA containing mutant lines, recombinant plasmids, techniques like transposon tagging etc. Availability of complete physical and genetic maps, RNAi vectors, and rapid transformation protocols are some of the technologies that have significantly altered the scope of the field.
 Recently, there has also been a massive increase in the genome and EST sequences of various non-model species, which, coupled with the bioinformatics tools existing today, generate opportunities in the field of plant evo-devo research.

-Gérard Cusset provided a detailed in-depth analysis of the history of plant morphology, including plant development and evolution, from its beginnings to the end of the 20th century.
-Rolf Sattler discussed fundamental principles of plant morphology and plant evo-devo.
-Rolf Rutishauser (2020) surveyed the past and future of plant evo-devo with regard to continuum and process morphology.